-Council has continued to work to improve customer service protocols including the utilisation of Council's intranet to assist in customer service and give access to a larger proportion of Council staff on customer service issues.
-Specialised staff to interface with the public and a planned role out of training through the organisation will boost service levels in this all important area.
+Council has continued to work to improve customer service protocols including the utilisation of Council's intranet to assist staff with information on customer needs.
 There has been a shortening of response time to enquiries where possible.
-The development of a new policy for handling requests and complaints will help improve customer service by standardising and better recording and actioning requests.
-Council continues to retain an active approach in meeting customer expectations and is looking to improve our customer service across the entire organisation.
+The development of a new policy for handling requests and complaints has improved customer service by standardisation and better recording and actioning of requests.
+Our Customer Service Section continues to explore better ways to improve services to our ratepayers, residents and visitors.

-Services to our community
+Services to our Community

-The Community Services section continues to deliver a high standard of services including respite care, at risk packages, transport, services to youth, aged, disabled and indigenous community.
-These services have again gone beyond the requirements of the funding agreement and met all the tasks set by those bodies.
+The Community Services Section continues to deliver a high standard of services including: respite, care, at risk packages, community transport and services to youth, aged, disabled and indigenous community.
+These services have been extended beyond the requirements of the funding agreement and have met all the tasks set by those bodies.
 Council's role in filling the service gaps, something not repeated by many similar sized Councils, must be emphasised.
-NRCC continues to provide services over five (5) Local Government areas as a stand out Community Services model for the State.
-Again, staff have worked together during periods of high work loads and staff shortages to deliver community services to extremely high need clients.
+Northwest Regional Community Care (NRCC) continues to provide services over five Local Government areas as a standout community services model for the State.
+Again, staff have worked together during periods of high work loads and staff shortages to delivery community services to extremely high need clients.